-In case of the chiral twist, a periodic lattice forms between the neighboring layers for the same $\theta_{m,n}$, however, there is now the additional constraint that the non-adjacent layers must also form a supercell that is commensurate.
+In the chiral twist case, a periodic lattice forms between neighboring layers for the same $\theta_{m,n}$ derived above; however, there is now the additional constraint that the non-adjacent layers must also form a supercell that is commensurate.
 Let us consider a trilayer and denote the twist between layers 1-2 and 1-3 by vectors $(m,n)$ and $(p,q)$, respectively.
-We are interested in the case where $\theta_{p,q} = 2 \theta_{m,n}$, that is
+We are interested in the case where $\theta_{p,q} = 2 \theta_{m,n}$, that is,

 which, using the trigonometric expansion for $\tan(2\theta)$, simplifies to